 Things to do in Tatenhill, Staffordshire

-Tatenhill and surrounding countryside includes Rangemore and Callingwood in the National Forest.
+Tatenhill and the surrounding countryside include Rangemore and Callingwood, in the National Forest.

 Tatenhill church of St Michaels and All Angels contains a fine alabaster monument to Sir Hugh Griffiths with his wife kneeling and child sleeping.

 The village rests peacefully in a hollow, the road through is narrow, lined with cottages and some modern dwellings.